 The gospel according to the originator of the Yale model extends to a new generation of nonprofit CIOs.
 Among them are Yatin Patel and Michael Buchman, co-CIOs of the Conrad N. Hilton Foundation.

 Hetherington head of public markets for University of North Carolina's endowment argues that active management is far from over.

 The Illinois State Board of Investment has radically tilted its portfolio in the name of investment excellence and slashing costs -- and few hedge funds survived the cull.

 If you are an Institutional Investor subscriber and would like to access the HF Rankings, please call 1.800.437.9997 to upgrade your subscription.

-Citadel's Kenneth Griffin tops the list for the second straight year, though he shares the No. 1 spot with Renaissance Technologies founder James Simons in our annual ranking of the world’s highest-earning hedge fund managers.
+Renaissance Technologies founder James Simons tops our 16th annual ranking of the world’s highest-earning hedge fund managers.

 View previous results

 All material subject to strictly enforced copyright laws. ©